ladal11/Stranded/README.md

 Unity version: 2019.4.6f

-Once you've cloned this repo and opened the project through Unity, you need to load the scene named "SampleScene" in Assets/Scenes folder.
+Once you've cloned this repo and opened the project through Unity, you need to load the scene named "SampleScene" in the Assets/Scenes folder.

 Current State:
 - Can generate new islands without any Environmental objects(trees, rocks, etc.)